Tintin Forums

 calculite:

-What exactly are these color plates?
+What exactly are these "colour plates"?

 Although I know that this message was posted a looooong time ago, I'll answer it for future readers - the colour plates are large, one-page pictures showing a scene from the adventure, like the ones (Haddock, Tintin and Snowy in the desert, for example) we see in The Crab with the Golden Claws.